vigneshc1590/ctf_write_up/platform/ctf_learn/Forensic/binwalk.md

 Initial steps to find the file type by using `file` to see the image file from cli `eog` will help

 - I just download the [.jpeg]("https://mega.nz/#!qbpUTYiK!-deNdQJxsQS8bTSMxeUOtpEclCI-zpK7tbJiKV0tXYY") file from this link, and i just run like basic commands/tools Run **strings** and i get nothing.
-- And in generally Forensic challenges will hide the flag in the jpeg file , i order to find that need some tools we need like `steghide,zsteg` from linux and online website like *photo forensic(website)* and exiftools for metadata , and binwalk for scanning hidden files and folder in the source
+- And in generally Forensic challenges will hide the flag in the .jpeg/.wav/.mp4 file , i order to find that, we need some tools like `steghide,zsteg` from linux and online website like *photo forensic(website)* and exiftools for metadata , and binwalk for scanning hidden files and folder in the source
 - According to this challenges you need to use binwalk but my `suggestion is "foremost" file craving` it's extract the hidden file and .zip and other file from the source.
 - RUN `foremost <*.jpeg>` it will extract the file and folders in the seperate folder `output`
 - check the `output` folder you will get two image files.